-CIS 160 - Internet/Web Construction......(3:2:2) This course covers internet with emphasis on World Wide Web.
+CIS 160 - Internet/Web Construction ......(3:2:2)

+This course covers internet with emphasis on World Wide Web.
 Topics include constructing and administrating a web server, and developing web applications.
 Prerequisites: CIS 120 or CIS 125.

-CIS 170 - Internet/Web Multimedia(4:3:2)
+CIS 170 - Internet/Web Multimedia.....(3:2:2)

-This course covers internet/Web multimedia beginning with creating media objects which are then used in presentations, productions, web publishing, and other multimedia related applications.
-Prerequisites: CIS 120 or CIS 125.
+This course introduces the creation of internet/web multi- media objects which are then used in presentations, productions, web publishing, and other multimedia-related applications.
+Prerequisites: CIS 120 or CIS 125

-CIS 180 - Internet/Script Programming...........(4:3:2) In this course, student will learn how to work with Dynamic HTML to enhance Web page visual design/presentations and how client- and server-side scripts (such as JavaScript, VBScript) are used in Web programming to dynamically manipulate Web page contents.
+CIS 180 - Internet/Script Programming.....(4:3:2)

+In this course, student will learn how to work with Dynamic HTML to enhance Web page visual design/presentations and how client- and server-side scripts (such as JavaScript, VBScript) are used in Web programming to dynamically manipulate Web page contents.
 Prerequisites: CIS 120 and CIS 160.

-CIS 189 - Approved Technical Elective(0:0:0) Students may complete technical electives for which they have written prior approval of the department chairperson.
+CIS 189 - Approved Technical Elective.....(3::)

+Students may complete technical electives for which they have written prior approval of the department chairperson.